 - More → 45+ tapas recipes!
 Plus, check out these 25+ Spanish desserts.

 Did you try this Pa Amb Tomaquet Recipe?

 If you loved this pan amb tomaquet I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 - Preheat oven to 325 degrees.

 - Place bread on a baking sheet and drizzle with olive oil.
 Bake until golden and crispy, 25-25 minutes.
 Rub warm bread slices with cut sides of garlic; set aside.

 - Meanwhile, split tomatoes in half horizontally.
 Using the large holes of a box grater, grate the cut sides of the tomatoes into a large bowl, until only the skin remains.
 Finely chop the skins and mix into the grated flesh; season very generously with salt.

 - Spoon tomato sauce over toasted bread.
 Let sit a couple minutes to allow the juices to soak into the bread slightly.
 Drizzle with olive oil and sprinkle with additional flaky salt.
 Enjoy!

 This post was originally published in 2020.
-It was updated in 2022 to add new photographs.
+It was updated in 2022 to add new photographs, and again in 2023 to add new content.
 The Pa amb tomàquet recipe remains the same.
 Enjoy!